Nagendra1997/mesibo-documentation/mesibo-modules.md

 ## Code references and Examples

 ### Building a chat-bot
 It is extremely simple to get started with Mesibo to build chatbots, which can integrate powerful analytical abilities in speech, image recognition, Natural Language processing, etc in your backend using loadable modules.
-You can interface with any tool or library of your choice such as DialogFlow, IBM Watson, TensorFlow, etc using REST endpoints.
+You can interface with any tool or library of your choice such as Dialogflow, IBM Watson, Tensorflow, etc using REST endpoints.

 ![Module Chatbot Sample](module_chat_bot.jpg)